VegaSera/VegaSera.github.io/_posts/2020-03-03-predicting-win-rate-and-card-combinations-slay-the-spire.md

 I wrote the code with more exploration in mind.
 We could quite easily run this same code with the Silent and the Defect as well, if we had the time to run it.

 We could also get rid of a lot of the 'unimportant' features by specifying which cards/relics belong to which class.
 This would improve our model training speed by drastically reducing the number of features.

+We could filter the shorter runs out to see how much of an effect the base cards have on runs that last long enough to have had the opportunity to get rid of them.

 We could also do more hyperparameter tweaking and tuning, which I did not do a huge amount of during this project, and we can also fit other model types for more insights.